rizvanua/bigdays-my/README.md

-# BigDays Wedding Landing - Monorepo
+# BigDays Wedding Landing - Monorepo-

 A modern wedding landing page built with React, TypeScript, and AWS Amplify, organized as a monorepo using pnpm.